goncalomb/dotfiles/README.md

 # dotfiles

-My dotfiles and scripts for your favorite Linux environment, I use [Mint](https://linuxmint.com/) and [Termux](https://termux.com/) on Android.
+My dotfiles and scripts.

-The install procedure is for bash, usage with other shells is untested, but the scripts should be mostly portable and many are not even shell scripts.
+The install procedure is for bash, usage with other shells is untested, but if you are here just for the scripts, they are mostly portable and many are not even shell scripts.

-It should work on macOS.

 ## Install

+* On **Debian**-based distributions (I use [Mint](https://linuxmint.com/)), just install normally.
+* On **Android** ([Termux](https://termux.com/) environment), just install normally.
+* On **macOS**, the default shell is zsh (zsh support is untested, the install won't update .zshrc).
+Personally, I just use bash even on macOS (see [utils/darwin-use-brew-bash.sh](utils/darwin-use-brew-bash.sh), requires [Homebrew](https://brew.sh/)).
+Using bash, just install normally.
+* On **Windows**, it was made to work with Git Bash from [Git for Windows](https://git-scm.com/download/win) which uses MSYS2/MinGW, but current support is untested (personally I haven't installed it on Windows in a long time).

 Must be installed on your HOME directory or any directory below!